RicardoGLeal/FBU-App/README.md

 * The user will be able to create an account within the application.
 * The user will be able to log into the application.
-* The user will be able to see a list of the users that are registered in the application.
-* The user will be able to contact another user.
-* There will be a section in which the user will be shown daily things that they can do, such as reading a book, putting together a puzzle, going for a walk, cooking a specific meal, among others.
-* The user will be able to register the following information (this information will be public for the other users)
+* The user will be able to register the following information in their profile (this information will be public for the other users)
+    * Profile Picture.
     * A brief description about them.
+    * The items that they have for rent.
-    * Their age.
+    * Reviews
-    * What they like to do.
-    * What are they looking for.
     * Where they are located.
+* The user will be able to see a list of the categories of the items.
+* The user will be able to see a list of items (the list will show the name, picture, cost and brief description of every item).
+    * In the home timeline
+    * Inside a category
+* The user will be able to search items:
+    * In the home timeline
+    * Inside a category
+* The user will be able to see the information of an item in the Details View.
+    * Item Name
+    * Item Picture
+    * Item Description
+    * Item Conditions
+    * Cost of the rent per day
+    * Item Location
+* The user will be able to request to rent an item.

+**Required Must-have Stories**
+* The user will be able to see the list of items he has for rent.
+* The user will be able to put an object for rent, registering the following information (this information will be public for the other users).
+    * Item Name
+    * Item Picture
+    * Item Description
+    * Item Conditions
+    * Cost of the rent per day
+    * Item Location
+* The user will be able to capture a photo or select a photo gallery for the object in rent.
-* The user will be able to register the current state in which they feel.
+* The user will be able to see a list of the requests that he has in the items that he has for rent
-* There will be a section in which the user can see tips to deal with sadness and depression.
-In this same section, the user may request help from an expert.

 **Optional Nice-to-have Stories**

-* The user will be able to see the location of all the users on a map.
+* The user will be able to see the location of all the items on a map.
 * The user can create an account through a Google or Facebook account.
 * The user will be able to send images and videos through chat.
+* Top up money within the app.
 * The user can change the theme of the app (Ex.
 Light Mode/Dark Mode).
 * The user can change the text size.